blockchainsllc/in3-docs/docs/spec.md

 ##### Partial NodeLists

-if the client requests a partial nodelist and the given limnit is smaller then the total amount of nodes, the server needs to pick nodes in a deterministic way.
+if the client requests a partial nodeList and the given limnit is smaller then the total amount of nodes, the server needs to pick nodes in a deterministic way.
 This is done by using the given seed.

 1. add all required addresses (if any) to the list.
 2. iterate over the indexes until the limit is reached: